Bedrock-OSS/bedrock-wiki/docs/commands/scoreboard-timers.md

 /scoreboard objectives add events dummy
 ```

-Once you have created these two objectives you will need to define the interval for each repeating event you need on your world in the `ticks` objective.
+Once you have created these two objectives, you will need to define the interval for each repeating event you need on your world in the `ticks` objective.

 To do that, first you must know that **1 second is approximately 20 game ticks in Minecraft**.
 Based on this knowledge, you will need to do some basic calculations to obtain the ticks equivalent for each interval you want to define.
 <CodeHeader></CodeHeader>